awarenessxz/TempFileDrop/README.md

     - Role Authorization using **Storage Gateway Client Roles**
     - API request validation by extracting **Client/Realm Role Attributes** (buckets, routingkeys, subscribers) from keycloak token
 - **Storage Console** to view storage and events
+- **storage-js-client** is a javascript client for web applications to communicate with storage service

 ## Design Considerations